Four-Peat: U.S. Women's Soccer Team Wins World Cup Title

 On a day that should have been all about the World Cup, the United States had to share the soccer spotlight.
 "It's ridiculous," said Megan Rapinoe that there are not one but two men's soccer championships scheduled today: the Copa América and CONCACAF Gold Cup.
 "That's a terrible idea to put everything on the same day in every way.
 This is the World Cup final.
 This is 'cancel everything day,' " Rapinoe said.
 Soccer's governing organization, FIFA, said having all three tournament finals will draw attention to the sport.

 The U.S. team will return home to adoring crowds and fans and a new fight.
 In March, the U.S. Women's National Team sued U.S. Soccer for gender discrimination.
 In the lawsuit, the team claimed the soccer federation pays them far less than similarly situated members of the men's team.
 A men's team that has had nowhere near the success of the women on the international stage.
 Both sides agreed to mediation after the tournament.
+After the final whistle, the crowd in Lyon chanted, "Equal Pay!"

 Record audiences have tuned in for this tournament in the United States and around the world.
 Will this exciting tournament translate into continued growth of the women's game?
 "Your hope is back in the U.S. more kids want to go out and play this great sport," said U.S. Head Coach Jill Ellis, "I mean that's ultimately the building block you build on.
 My hope is that more people get on board financially.
 You know sponsors they see the value in it.
 They see the marketing marketability of it and then more little kids want to go and kick a ball around."